INFORMATION & COMMUNICATION STUDIES, GEOGRAPHY AND ARCHAEOLOGY VIRTUAL SUMMER SCHOOL

 Who can register?

-The Virtual Summer School is for students who are interested in studying at UCD with an intended start date of September 2020 or 2021.
-Students, parents, guidance counsellors and International Students are welcome to attend.
+The Virtual Summer School is for any student interested in studying at UCD.
+Students, parents, guidance counsellors and International Students are all welcome to attend.

 How will I access the Virtual Summer School Webinar?